About Me

 This stuff works.

-And, if you’re open, if you give yourself over to this process… let me be the one to tell you, I know that your recovery will go great too.
+And, if you’re open, if you give yourself over to this process… let me be the one to tell you, I know this will work for you too.

 Your Identities Matter